Cervical Curve Correction – Caring Cervical Realignment Therapy

 Cervical Instability: the missing link in almost all painful head and neck conditions

-Resolving Chronic Neck and Headache Pain and Other Disabling Symptoms with Prolotherapy and Caring Cervical Realignment Therapy
+Resolving Chronic Neck and Headache Pain and Other Disabling Symptoms with Prolotherapy and Curve Correction

 When the force per unit area becomes greater than the strength of the tissue, the results are tissue injury and pain.
-(See Figure 6.)
+(See Figure 7.)
 Since joint instability is the cause of almost all chronic pain,7 curing chronic pain involves tightening the loose joints by stimulating the appropriate ligaments to tighten, and then resolving the destructive joint forces.
 The destructive joint forces occur in the cervical spine because of a loss of the normal curve and the ligament laxity which initiated and is perpetuating the condition.
 As the tissue weakens further, destructive joint motions are produced every time the joint is used, creating a vicious cycle of worsening joint destruction and pain.
-The way to stop this cycle is outlined in Caring Cervical Realignment Therapy (CCRT).

 A Typical Caring Medical Patient Protocol